Fucked by My Best Friend: Anime

 The animation studio Irawiazu is adapting the manga into an eight-episode series of anime shorts under the title Kuro-Gyaru ni Natta Kara Shinyū to Shite Mita (黒ギャルになったから親友としてみた。).
 It is directed by Chokkō, with a script by Rei Ishikura and Eeyo Kurosaki, and art direction by Namiko Hanayashiki and Tamako Noyama.
 McQ1 designed the characters, and is also chief animation director for the project.

 The series aired from April 5 to May 24, 2021, and is released in two versions: one "premium edition" featuring sex scenes, available through the ComicFesta anime streaming service, and one "on-air edition" without the sex scenes, airing on Japanese television on Tokyo MX and BS11; the first episode of the on-air edition was released for free ahead of the full release through YouTube and ComicFesta on February 11, 2021.
-The on-air version is planned to be released on DVD in Japan on July 28, 2021.
+The on-air version was released on July 28, 2021, on Anime Festa's original shop.
+The series was also launched dubbed in English under the title Seduced by My Best Friend, and was released by Ascendent Animation.